0x4248/gh_search/README.md

 - `language:assembly path:*.asm "mov"` - Find repositories with a Assembly file that have a mov instruction.
 [Search](https://github.com/search?q=language%3Aassembly+path%3A*.asm+%22mov%22&type=code)

 - `language:assembly path:*.asm ".global"` - Find repositories with a Assembly file that have a global instruction.
 [Search](https://github.com/search?q=language%3Aassembly+path%3A*.asm+%22.global%22&type=code)

+#### AppleScript

+- `language:AppleScript path:*.applescript` - Find repositories with a AppleScript file.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript&type=code)

+- `language:AppleScript path:*.applescript "--" OR "(*"` - Find repositories with a AppleScript file that have a comment.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22--%22+OR+%22%28*%22&type=code)

+- `language:AppleScript path:*.applescript "set "` - Find repositories with a AppleScript file that have a set instruction.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22set+%22&type=code)

+- `language:AppleScript path:*.applescript "if "` - Find repositories with a AppleScript file that have a if statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22if+%22&type=code)

+- `language:AppleScript path:*.applescript "repeat "` - Find repositories with a AppleScript file that have a repeat statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22repeat+%22&type=code)

+- `language:AppleScript path:*.applescript "tell "` - Find repositories with a AppleScript file that have a tell statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22tell+%22&type=code)

+- `language:AppleScript path:*.applescript "try"` - Find repositories with a AppleScript file that have a try statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22try%22&type=code)

+- `language:AppleScript path:*.applescript "with "` - Find repositories with a AppleScript file that have a with statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22with+%22&type=code)

+- `language:AppleScript path:*.applescript "on "` - Find repositories with a AppleScript file that have a on statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22on+%22&type=code)

+- `language:AppleScript path:*.applescript "end "` - Find repositories with a AppleScript file that have a end statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22end+%22&type=code)

+- `language:AppleScript path:*.applescript "return "` - Find repositories with a AppleScript file that have a return statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22return+%22&type=code)

+- `language:AppleScript path:*.applescript "script "` - Find repositories with a AppleScript file that have a script statement.
+[Search](https://github.com/search?q=language%3AAppleScript+path%3A*.applescript+%22script+%22&type=code)

 #### Bash